 How is it made?

-- The water used to make the sugar solution will have ideally been treated using reverse osmosis.
-The cleaner the product water the better the starting point.
+The water used to make the sugar solution will have ideally been treated using reverse osmosis.
+The cleaner the water, the better the starting point.
 If using water post-fermentation to dilute the base, it should be deoxygenated and deionised.

-- Special consideration needs to be paid to pH and yeast nutrition.
-The pH buffer that is present in brewers’ wort is absent in the seltzer sugary solution, meaning that the pH of the fermenting beverage will drop too low unless there is intervention by the producer, in the form of Potassium Bicarbonate (this will help guide the product to the desired 3.5 – 4.0 pH range).
-Hard seltzer-related yeast nutrient products, such as Fermentis SpringFerm NAB, contain minerals and nutrients (such as zinc, FAN, magnesium salts) to help the yeast perform the fermentation as cleanly as possible.
+Special consideration needs to be paid to pH and yeast nutrition.
+The pH buffer that is present in brewers’ wort is absent in seltzer solution.
+This means that the pH of the fermenting beverage will drop too low unless there is intervention by the producer, in the form of Potassium Bicarbonate.
+This will help guide the product to the desired (3.5 – 4.0) pH range.
+Hard seltzer-related yeast nutrient products contain minerals and nutrients (such as zinc & magnesium salts) to help the yeast perform the fermentation as cleanly as possible.
 Multiple additions of these products will be necessary to supplement the yeast’s health.

-- There are many products on the market which can be used to flavour the product.
-Totally Natural Solutions provide a range of flavourings called Natural Sensations™, all of which are natural extracts and include flavours such as strawberry, grapefruit, elderflower, pomegranate, mango and ginger amongst others.
-TNS also provide products which can help improve texture and mouthfeel of the drink and will shortly be launching a product series called HopSoda, aimed at this particular market.
+There are many products on the market which can be used to flavour hard seltzers.
+Totally Natural Solutions provide a range of flavourings called Natural Sensations™, all of which are natural extracts and include flavours such as strawberry, grapefruit, elderflower, pomegranate and mango amongst others.
+TNS also provide products which can help improve texture and mouthfeel of the drink, and will shortly be launching a product series called HopSoda, aimed at this particular market.